 I don’t remember all of the rides I got that day but I do remember one of them.
 I believe the old man picked me up on U.S.1 in downtown Jacksonville (there were no interstate highways in 1957).
 He was driving an old forest green two-door Nash sedan with black smoke pouring out the exhaust.
 As it turned out it was burning so much oil that the entire back seat was filled with full and empty bulk oil jugs.
 (In the 50’s you could buy cheap re-refined “bulk” motor oil pumped from 500 gallon tanks but you had to furnish your own gallon jugs.)
 We would pull off the road every 20 or so miles and add a quart or two.

 Just after leaving a red light at Callahan, FL, still on U.S. 1 near the Georgia line, there was Frank standing alongside the road with this thumb out.
 Naturally I waved and hollered at him as we started to pull out of the intersection.
 Forgetting our contest and reverting back to the concept of camaraderie, there was my buddy running along with his suitcase banging on the roof of the Nash and exhorting the old man to let him in the car.
 It was like a scene from the old “Keystone Cop” silent movies of the 1920’s.
 The old man had no idea who this maniac was and, even if there had been enough room in the front seat or in the back with the oil jugs to squeeze him in, he had no intention of stopping.
 At that point I was laughing my head off.
-I wasn’t sure if the car I was ridding in would last another mile and if it did I wasn’t sure I wanted to stay in it but I was sure of one thing; I was definitely winning the race.
+I wasn’t sure if the car I was riding in would last another mile and if it did I wasn’t sure I wanted to stay in it but I was sure of one thing–I was definitely a nose ahead the race.

 As it turned out I ended up, I forget after how many rides, spending the night in an old two story wooden hotel on the main street of Statesboro, GA.
 The next day I, again, was on the road.
 All I remember was one long stretch along route 25 just north of North Augusta, SC.
 It took forever to get picked up and I remember the old barns that seemed to mock me from the red clay fields along the road.